geldmacher/awesome-performance/README.md

 ## Articles

+- [Why Performance Matters](https://developers.google.com/web/fundamentals/performance/why-performance-matters) - Performance issues vary.
+At best, they create small delays that are only briefly annoying to your users.
+At worst, they make your site completely inaccessible, unresponsive to user input, or both.
+- [WPO stats](https://wpostats.com/) - Case studies and experiments demonstrating the impact of web performance optimization (WPO) on user experience and business metrics.
 - [The Impact of Web Performance](https://simplified.dev/performance/impact-of-web-performance) - I’m going to show that rendering performance is more important than any of the Lighthouse page load metrics
 - [Move Fast & Don’t Break Things](https://www.filamentgroup.com/lab/dontbreakthings/) - It’s true, new web technology is exciting, but we already have the tools to build amazing things and deliver them efficiently today.
 - [Smaller HTML Payloads with Service Workers](https://philipwalton.com/articles/smaller-html-payloads-with-service-workers/) - A service worker can request just the bare minimum of data it needs from the server (e.g. an HTML content partial, a Markdown file, JSON data, etc.), and then it can programmatically transform that data into a full HTML document.